Types of Mergers and Acquisitions.

 - This kind of merger and acquisition generally occurs to support the customers to buy the product as a bundle offering instead of buying it in a different assembly.
 Also, it helps the company to diversify its offerings and thus generate higher returns.

-- Here the sales of one product will drive the sales of others as we see people who generally buy laptops will be also requiring a bag to carry it on the move.
+- Here the sales of one product will drive the sales of others as we see people who generally buy laptops will also be requiring a bag to carry it on the move.
 Thus, this leads to the generation of more profits for the company.
-The company turns out to be a one-stop destination for the consumers where the company offers products that are linked in some way or the other.
+The company turns out to be a one-stop destination for the consumers where the company offers products linked in some way or the other.

 - Usually, it is seen these companies have similar production processes and business markets.
 This type of merger also has to offer an extended product line.
-Finally, this kind of merger helps the company to reduce the risk of doing business by diversifying the product line.
+Finally, this kind of merger helps the company reduce the risk of doing business by diversifying the product line.

 #4 – Conglomerate M&A

-- Depending upon the vision and purpose a company has generally the decision of either getting merged or acquired is chosen by the board of directors.
-Merger and acquisition though it sounds simple and easy can take a long time to happen as it involves a lot of formalities and due procedures.
+- Depending upon the vision and purpose, a company generally has the decision of either getting merged or acquired is chosen by the board of directors.
+Merger and acquisition though it sounds simple and easy, can take a long time to happen as it involves a lot of formalities and due procedures.

 This article has been a guide to types of Mergers and Acquisitions.
 Here we discuss its 4 types Horizontal, Vertical, Concentric, and Conglomerate M&A along with examples and benefits.
 You can learn more about from the following articles –